cde-ev/cdecao/readme.md

 A course with `fixed_course = true` will always take place; the algorithm is not allowed to consider cancelling it (of course, this might impair the optimal solution's quality or even make the problem infeasible).

+The `hidden_participant_names` entry can be used to add additional entries to the result output, which are not part of the optimization.
+This can be used to show attendees which are already fix-assigned (and thus removed from the input dataset) in a pre-processing step.

 The default output format of `cdecao` is a very simple JSON file, which contains the index of the course of each participant in the order of the participants' appearance in the input file: